Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 The answer is the design of HARO emails!

-If you’ve ever opened up an email from HARO, you’ll know that it’s pretty a pretty low-tech setup.
+If you’ve ever opened up HARO emails, you’ll know that they’re a pretty low-tech setup.
 A simple email with little styling, every newsletter from HARO is long.

 No DR or traffic information